wickathou/diploi.com/src/content/blog/hosting_flask_apps/hosting_flask_apps.md

 You can spin up a temporary Flask environment on Diploi and explore what's possible within minutes.
 Here are two quick ways to test-drive Flask on Diploi:

 - Option 1 - Launch a trial without signing up
   Open the Diploi StackBuilder <a href="https://diploi.com/#StackBuilder" target="_blank">https://diploi.com/#StackBuilder</a> and start a free trial project.
 Pick the **Flask** stack (plus any extras you want) and hit **Launch**.
-No account, no credit card—just a disposable Flask environment you can poke around in.
+No account, no credit card, just a disposable Flask environment you can poke around in.

 - Option 2 - Quick Launch with your Diploi account
   If you’re logged in, create a new project as usual and, in the **Repository** step, choose **Quick Launch** instead of linking GitHub.
-Diploi will provision a ready-to-use Flask app so you can experiment immediately—no permanent repo until you decide to create one.
+Diploi will provision a ready-to-use Flask app so you can experiment immediately, no permanent repo until you decide to create one.
     ![Quick launch](../../../images/blog/quick-launch.png)

 With that, you can go from zero to a deployed Flask service on Diploi, although keep in mind that these options are not meant for production apps, they are only for testing.